 Step 1.
 Install and Launch Deep Data Recovery on your Windows PC.
 Choose "Linux Recovery" on the left panel.

 Step 2.
-This software will detect your IP and Port automatically.
-You need to input the user name and password.
-If the IP address or Port is not right, you can correct it manually.
-Then, click "Connect Now".
+This software automatically detects your IP and Port, and prompts you to input your username and password.
+If the IP or Port is incorrect, you can manually correct it, then click "Connect Now" to proceed.

 Step 3.
 After successfully connecting to your Linux device, Qiling recovery software will start scanning the disk to find all lost and deleted files.
-When the scan process completes, click "Filter" > "Type" to specify lost file types.
+Upon completion of the scan, you can refine the search by clicking "Filter" > "Type" to specify the types of lost files you're interested in recovering.

 Step 4.
-You can preview the scanned files first.
-Then, select the target data and click the "Recover" button to restore lost files in Linux.
+You can preview scanned files first, then select the target data and click the "Recover" button to restore lost files in Linux.

-Follow the solutions above to fix the "can't open file for writing" error in Vim without losing data.
-If you have any questions or need help, feel free to reach out and contact us.
-We're here to help!
+If you're experiencing the "can't open file for writing" error in Vim, follow the solutions above to resolve the issue without losing any data.
+If you have any questions or need assistance, don't hesitate to reach out and contact us - we're here to help!

 Read the questions and answers below to get additional help.